 A wealth-tech platform that uses both aggregator data (Plaid/Yodlee/Akoya/MX) and direct custodian feeds (Schwab/Fidelity/Pershing/BNY) for the same household — which is the typical case at institutional scale — has to handle a fundamental data-quality question: which feed is the source of truth, and what happens when the two disagree?

 The two will disagree.
 Not occasionally — routinely.
 The disagreements are mostly small, mostly recoverable, and mostly invisible until they manifest as a reconciliation break in a year-end report or a wrong number in a tax form.
-This article is the reconciliation contract: where the disagreements come from, how to design the platform to handle them, and what synthetic test data has to look like to exercise the reconciliation logic.

 Why the two feeds disagree